5 Ways You’re Damaging Your Hearing

 While you lovingly oblige them, you may want to stop and think about your own ears.
 Take a look at what you might be doing to damage your own hearing right now.

-According to the World Health Organization (WHO), about 360 million people worldwide are suffering with a disabling hearing loss, including 32 million children.
+According to the World Health Organization (WHO), about 360 million people worldwide are suffering from a disabling hearing loss, including 32 million children.

 While old age does play a factor, over 1 billion young people have a high risk of damaging their ears earlier due to the toxic levels of noise around them.
 Here are several top sources causing this problem:

-While work in general is not a real cause for hearing loss, the noise involved might be.
+While work, in general, is not a real cause of hearing loss, the noise involved might be.
 According to the National Institutes of Health (NIH), repeat or prolonged exposure to sounds above 85 decibels can damage your hearing permanently.